MadManRises/Madgine/doc/README.md

 ## Documentation

 There is currently no documentation in code.
 Please refer to the explanations of general the concepts in this docs in combination to the implementation.
 There is also a doxygen page, that lists all the interfaces and APIs.
-You can find it on the [Studio][project homepage] by selecting the `docs` on the respective branch.
+You can find it on the [MadMan Studios homepage][Studio] by selecting the `docs` on the respective branch.
 If you need further help or if the documents are outdated or lacking, please let me now either by raising an issue on [GitHub][] or by reaching out to me during a live coding stream on [Twitch][].

 ## Table Of Contents